A Native American word meaning to fish with a torch.

 On 23 March 1945, the vessel joined a convoy at Belfast, Ireland, and shaped a course for the east coast of the United States.
 She touched at New York City, N.Y., on 13 April.
 The tug continued down the east coast and entered the Norfolk Navy Yard for overhaul.
 Upon the completion of the yard period, she sailed, via the Panama Canal, for the west coast and arrived at San Francisco, Calif., on 25 August.

 Algorma assumed regular towing duties with the Pacific Fleet while based at Treasure Island.
 This assignment occupied the vessel until she was decommissioned at Treasure Island on 18 June 1946.
-Her name was struck from the Navy list on 31 July 1946.
+Her name was stricken from the Navy List on 31 July 1946.
 The ship was transferred to the Maritime Commission on 14 January 1947 for disposal.

-Algorma earned one battle star for her World War II service.
+Algorma received one battle star for her World War II service, for her participation in the invasion of Normandy (6--25 June 1944).